tweag/nickel/HACKING.md

 Rust integration tests, which run the file and assert that no errors were raised during evaluation.

-Each of these `.ncl` files is structured as an array of `Bool` expressions, which is ultimately passed to a `check` function defined in `core/tests/integration/pass/lib/assert.ncl`.
-This function applies an `Assert` contract to each value in the array, which checks that the value it is applied to evaluates to `true`.
+Each of these `.ncl` files is structured as an array of `Bool` expressions, which is ultimately passed to `std.contract.check` function defined in the standard library.
+This function applies an `Assert` (`std.test.Assert`) contract to each value in the array, which checks that the value it is applied to evaluates to `true`.
 The benefit of using a contract for this is that if a test fails we can simply run the file directly using Nickel, which gives better error messages than the ones we get by default from `cargo test`.

 Tests which are expected to fail may be written in Rust in `core/tests/integration`.
 However, simple failure test cases can make use of the test annotation support